In September 1666 the City of London Pudding Lane London

 Yes that's right.
 If you walk the City today it's still very much the mediaeval

-street pattern and that's one of the features of the city of London which distinguishes it from other
+street pattern and that's one of the features of the city of London

 Callum: